-If you visit our campus the first thing you’ll likely see is our favorite expression: ‘for the glory of God & the good of His people.’
-I think that rightly summarizes the kind of church we’d like to be.
-In fact this comes from a conviction that God’s glory is also what’s good for His people.
-If you pay us a visit, I hope you enjoy your time, are greeted warmly and get a chance to meet some great people, but more than anything I hope you are impressed by the ‘bigness’ of God, the supremacy of Christ, and the beauty of the gospel.
-If you’ve got any questions please don’t hesitate to contact our front office and they will serve you the best they can.
+This statement rightly summarizes the kind of church we’d like to be.
+This comes from a conviction that God’s glory is what’s good for His people.
+If you pay us a visit, I hope you enjoy your time, are greeted warmly and get a chance to meet some great people; but more than anything I hope you are impressed by the ‘bigness’ of God, the supremacy of Christ, and the beauty of the gospel.
+If have any questions please don’t hesitate to contact our front office and they will be glad to serve you.

 On behalf of the elders of Christ Community Church,